zacinthepark/App-Development-With-Swift/app-development-with-swift/README.md

 isEnabled

 - A Boolean value indicating whether the control is in the enabled state.
-- Declaration // var isEnabled: Bool { get set }
+- `var isEnabled: Bool { get set }`
 - Set the value of this property to true to enable the control or false to disable it.
 An enabled control is capable of responding to user interactions, whereas a disabled control ignores touch events and may draw itself differently.
 Setting this property to false adds the disabled flag to the control’s state bitmask; enabling the control again removes that flag.
 - The default value of this property is true for a newly created control.
 You can set a control’s initial enabled state in your storyboard file.

 Enabled = the control is available for interaction Disabled = the user can still see the user interface elemet, but touching or otherwise trying to activate the control will have no effect on the app

-A disabled control will usually have a slightly dimmed appearance - 해당 슬라이더들이 스위치에 따라 enabled 여부를 업데이트하는 function을 만들자
+A disabled control will usually have a slightly dimmed appearance: 해당 슬라이더들이 스위치에 따라 enabled 여부를 업데이트하는 function을 만들자

 ```swift
 func updateControls() {